zenml-io/zenml/docs/book/stack-deployment-guide/deploy-terraform.md

 2. 🔐 Add your secret information like keys and passwords into the `values.tfvars.json` file which is not committed and only exists locally.

-3. Initiliaze Terraform modules and download provider definitions.
+3. Initialize Terraform modules and download provider definitions.
     ```
     terraform init
     ```